Iron overload: Identification of genetic factors

 Although it was known most of the 20th century that most cases of hemochromatosis were inherited, they were incorrectly assumed to depend on a single gene.

-In 1935 J.H.
-Sheldon, a British physician, described the link to iron metabolism for the first time as well as demonstrating its hereditary nature.
+In 1935, J.H.
+Sheldon, a British physician, described the link to iron metabolism for the first time, as well as demonstrating its hereditary nature.

-In 1996 Felder and colleagues identified the hemochromatosis gene, HFE gene.
-Felder found that the HFE gene has two main mutations, C282Y and H63D, which were the main cause of hereditary hemochromatosis.
+In 1996, Feder and colleagues identified the hemochromatosis gene, HFE gene.
+Felder found that the HFE gene has two main mutations, causing amino acid substitutions C282Y and H63D, which were the main cause of hereditary hemochromatosis.
 The next year the CDC and the National Human Genome Research Institute sponsored an examination of hemochromatosis following the discovery of the HFE gene, which helped lead to the population screenings and estimates that are still being used today.